janbiedermann/prescient/README.md

 - configure a user for running the virtual machines, the users shell should be sh compatible
 - the `$HOME/.prescient` directory is used to store temporary repository data (kept for ~12 hours), it may need some space
 - ports between 30000 and 40000 on localhost will be used by virtual machines

+#### Using Windows as Executing Host

+- install VirtualBox
+- install cygwin with the tools as above
+- configure user as above
+- add path of vboxmanage.exe to PATH in $HOME/.bashrc
+- in addition install make and gcc-core, maybe git, clone nq from its repo, compile it, copy binaries somewhere into the path
+- in addition install openssh, run it as service, enable PermitUserEnvironment
+- set env in .ssh/environment (`env > .ssh/environment` and cleanup connection specific vars)
+- automatic cleanup will of remaining files will fail, they must be cleaned up by other means

 ### Virtual Machines on the Executing Hosts